 I know it’s difficult to employ the right staff to sell your products or services; availability and cost comes into this and nobody knows your business better than you and can sell it as well as you.
 But there truly is nothing worse than walking into a boutique and being greeted (or not!) by a staff member who clearly isn’t interested in you or what they are supposed to be selling.

 I have had experiences of being told that something looks amazing on me when I know full well that it doesn’t.
 What you want is the honest truth, as painful as that might be.
-When you do get home and pop the item on to show your hubby, partner or, even worse, your teenage daughter and you then get the truth, your confidence is well and truly knocked.
+When you do get home and pop the item on to show your hubby, partner or, even worse, your teenage daughter and you then receive the brutal truth, your confidence can be well and truly shattered.
 You’re then faced with having to take the item back (annoying and embarrassing) and, given that experience, you won’t want to shop there again for fear of the same experience.

 Kathy Gittins (the style of clothes doesn’t suit me but the customer service was excellent while I was browsing)